juxhouse/bela-resources/updaters/reference/Custom-Parent-Elements.md

 `.bela/parent-element-path`

-Use a script like this for running the BELA updater and the first line of that file will be used as the parent element path:
+Use a script like this for running the BELA updater:

 ```bash
 FILE=".bela/parent-element-path"